 Places to Picnic

-Lustleigh Orchard (Just a moment’s walk from the cottage)
+Lustleigh Orchard (Just a moment’s walk from the holiday cottage)

 Lustleigh’s pretty orchard is the perfect spot for a picnic with its safe play park, a stream for paddling and picnic tables.
 The orchard was kindly given to the village in 1966 by Mrs Bennett.
 The orchard also hosts the annual May Day celebrations including the crowning on the May Queen.
 The stone throne on top of May Queen’s Rock adds a sense of fantasy and adventure for the young.